influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/explore-schema.md

 Use [`SHOW TAG KEYS`](/influxdb/clustered/reference/influxql/show/#show-field-keys) to return all tag keys in a measurement.
 Include a `FROM` clause to specify the measurement.
-If no measurement is specified, the query returns all tag keys in the bucket.
+If no measurement is specified, the query returns all tag keys in the database.

 ```sql
 SHOW TAG KEYS FROM home_actions